 I hope to earn a DNP in Nurse Anesthesia and spend decades practicing as a CRNA, maximizing my service to the community.
 I have volunteered as much as time permits at my local church and homeless shelters for years.
 I look forward to assuming leadership roles in society to care for the needy and underserved as a Nurse Leader, particularly in the Latino and Spanish-speaking communities.

 I was most pleased to serve as a nurse in the Emergency Department at XXXX Medical Center, strengthening my knowledge base and critical thinking skills, multitasking abilities, and capacity to prioritize according to acuity level.
-I have dealt with various types of patients, from pediatric to geriatric, honing my skills as a person and nurse.
+I have dealt with several types of patients, from pediatric to geriatric, honing my skills as a person and nurse.
 I further strengthened my knowledge and experience by working in the critical care department at XXXX Medical Center in the ICU/CVICU unit.
 Here, I learned much about the rationale behind most medical treatments and the medication most frequently prescribed for various illnesses or conditions.

 I am a strong candidate for your program for several reasons.
-Nursing is not only a profession but a calling in our family, where I am the newest of 4 nurses.
+Nursing is not only a profession but a calling in our family, where I am the newest of four nurses.
 As a Latina native speaker and writer of Spanish and English, I look forward to practicing as a CRNA in both languages and maximizing the quality of care I can provide to each patient.
 My ability in Spanish will also open doors for leadership roles in the Latino and Chicano communities.

 As my career advances, I hope to be able to devote an increasing amount of time to caring for the underserved as a CRNA in support of those organizations operating in my community whose mission is to help our least fortunate residents.
 I also hope to have experience going on medical missions in Latin America to support surgeons.
 Given my 4 and 1/2 years in the emergency department, I work exceptionally well under pressure, and I am ready to become part of an elite group of medical professionals.